The magic of Christmas

 Christmas in Puglia is very heartfelt!

-Cities and towns decorated for the holidays
+Cities and towns are decorated for the holidays

-During the holidays you can find the main cities of Puglia all dressed up, with luminous giant Christmas trees soaring in their central squares, with artisans’markets, street artists and musicians playing all around.
+During the holidays, you can find the main cities of Puglia all dressed up, with luminous giant Christmas trees soaring in their central squares, with artisans’ markets, street artists, and musicians playing all around.

 Artisanship and traditions

-In Lecce it joins the art of papier-mâché, but actually you can find some masterpieces made by artists during the past centuries in many churches around Puglia.
+In Lecce, it joins the art of papier-mâché, but actually, you can find some masterpieces made by artists during the past centuries in many churches around Puglia.

 We wish you a delicious Christmas